 We like to hate meetings, but they are there to stay because they are important, even essential to the progress of projects, to make decisions, or to share information.
 The important thing about meetings is not quantity, but quality.
 If they are better planned in advance, they will be more productive when they are held and people will spend less time in the post-meeting to complete the minutes.

-Add up to 14 hours a month to your calendar using Beenote.
+Add up to 14 hours a month to your calendar using a meeting management solution like Beenote.

 Why the bee at Beenote?
 What does it relate to meetings?